mouseless/baked/docs/architecture/README.md

 This is why every layer comes with its own configuration API that is specific to the technology it uses.
-This API may contain a bunch of helper classes and/or façade methods that makes it easy to build a certain type of configuration, but they do __not__ have opinions upfront.
+This API may contain a bunch of helper classes and/or facade methods that makes it easy to build a certain type of configuration, but they do __not__ have opinions upfront.

 > :information_source: